tanviriss/aws-exam-prep/notes/aws_services.md

   - Can change the EC2 instance type, instance family, OS, scope and tenancy
   - Up to 66% discount

-- Savings Plans (| & 3 years) -commitment to an amount of usage, long workload
+**Savings Plans (| & 3 years) -commitment to an amount of usage, long workload**

-- Spot Instances - short workloads, cheap, can lose instances (less reliable)
+**Spot Instances - short workloads, cheap, can lose instances (less reliable)**
+- Can get a discount of up to 90% compared to On-demand
+- Instances that you can "lose" at any point of time if your max price is less than the current spot price
+- The MOST cost-efficient instances in AWS
+- Useful for workloads that are resilient to failure:
+  - Batch jobs
+  - Data analysis
+  - Image processing
+  - Any distributed workloads
+  - Workloads with a flexible start and end time
+- Not suitable for critical jobs or databases

 - Dedicated Hosts - book an entire physical server, control instance placement
 - Dedicated Instances - no other customers will share your hardware
 - Capacity Reservations - reserve capacity in a specific AZ for any duration